 - Blood tests.
-People who have broken heart syndrome often have higher amounts of substances called cardiac enzymes in the blood.
+People who have broken heart syndrome often have higher levels of substances called cardiac enzymes in the blood.

 There's no standard treatment for broken heart syndrome.
-Treatment is similar to treatment for a heart attack until the diagnosis is clear.
+Treatment is similar to heart attack treatment until the diagnosis is clear.
 Most people stay in the hospital while they recover.

-Many patients make a full recovery within a month or so.
-You'll likely need to have another echocardiogram around four to six weeks after you first had symptoms to be sure your heart has recovered.
-Ask your doctor how long you will need to continue taking these medications once you recover, as most can be stopped within three months.
+Many people with broken heart syndrome fully recover within a month or so.
+You'll likely need to have another echocardiogram around 4 to 6 weeks after you first had symptoms to be sure your heart has recovered.

-Procedures that are often used to treat a heart attack, such as balloon angioplasty and stent placement, or even surgery, aren't helpful in treating broken heart syndrome.
+Surgeries and procedures that are often used to treat a heart attack — such as balloon angioplasty and stent placement or open-heart surgery — aren't helpful in treating broken heart syndrome.
 These procedures treat blocked arteries, which are not the cause of broken heart syndrome.
-But, coronary angiography can be used to diagnose the cause of the chest pain.

 Preparing for your appointment

-Broken heart syndrome is usually diagnosed in an emergency or hospital setting, since most people with the condition have symptoms identical to a heart attack.
+Broken heart syndrome is usually diagnosed in an emergency or hospital setting, since most people with the condition have symptoms identical to those of a heart attack.

-- Any symptoms you're experiencing, and how long you've had them.
+- Any symptoms you're having, and how long you've had them.

 - Your important personal information, including any major stresses, such as the death of a loved one, or recent life changes, such as the loss of a job.

-- Your personal and family medical history, including other health problems that you or your close relatives have had, such as diabetes, high cholesterol or heart disease.
-It's also helpful for your doctor to know about any prescription and over-the-counter medications you're taking.
+- Your personal and family medical history, including other health conditions that you or your blood relatives have had, such as diabetes, high cholesterol or heart disease.
+It's also helpful for your health care providers to know about any prescription and nonprescription medications you're taking.

-- Any recent trauma to your chest that may have caused an internal injury, such as a broken rib or pinched nerve.
+- Any recent injury to your chest that may have caused damage inside the body (internal injury), such as a broken rib or pinched nerve.

 - What do you think is causing my symptoms?